Rich Action-semantic Consistent Knowledge for Early Action Prediction: Experiments

+As shown in Table \ref{tab:sota1}, our method achieves state-of-art performance in terms of AUC.
+Moreover, our results with single-modality features (i.e., Ours(1)$\sim$Ours(6)) have exceeded most baselines, showing the effectiveness of our method.
+The multi-modal results that combine the results of different features achieve the best performance.
+These results confirm two things: firstly, RGB and flow modalities provide complementary information for accurate early predictions(e.g., Ours(1)/Ours(6) $vs.$ Ours(8), Ours(2)/Ours(6) $vs.$ Ours(9)); secondly, a two-stream framework with different structures of branches can effectively promote early predictions even if each branch uses the same modality data as the input (e.g., Ours(2)/Ours(4) $vs.$ Ours(7)).

-{\bf Prediction results on UCF101.} As shown in Table \ref{tab:sota}, our method consistently outperforms all baselines in terms of AUC.
-Compared with the traditional methods with handcrafted features \cite{ryoo2011human, xu2019prediction}, we obtain a significantly improved accuracy by a margin of {\bf +13.95\%} to {\bf +39.99\%}, respectively, demonstrating the effectiveness of our method powerfully.
-Compared with some typical methods with deep features \cite{kong2017deep,kong2018action,hu2018early}, we also achieve an appreciable performance by a margin of {\bf +4.11\%} to {\bf +10.05\%}.
-Moreover, Mem-LSTM \cite{kong2018action} and MSRNN \cite{hu2018early} use two-stream features and pre-train their models on UCF101, which enables their models to obtain the domain action knowledge on UCF101.
+Compared with the traditional methods with handcrafted features, such as \cite{ryoo2011human, kong2014discriminative}, we obtain a significant improvement, demonstrating the effectiveness of our method powerfully.
+Compared with some typical methods with deep features \cite{kong2017deep,kong2018action,hu2018early}, we also achieve an appreciable performance by a margin of at least 15.31\% (96.62\% $vs$.
+81.31\%).
+Moreover, Mem-LSTM \cite{kong2018action} and MSRNN \cite{hu2018early} pre-train their models on UCF101, which enables their models to obtain the domain action knowledge on UCF101.
 By contrast, we extract features of partial or full videos by the pre-trained model on Kinetics-400 without fine-tuning on UCF101.
 In this way, we can not obtain domain-specific knowledge.
 Nevertheless, we still achieve improved accuracy by an appreciable margin, showing the effectiveness of our method again.